Rashid Nezhmetdinov: 1954 International Tournament at Bucharest

-Later Years (1958-1961)
+Later years (1958–1961)

 Nezhmetdinov's next tournament was the 1958 USSR Team Championship at Vilnius, where he served as the captain of his team – RSFSR.
 They finished in third place, among the nine teams at the competition.
 By now it was 1959, and a 46-year-old Nezhmetdinov was finally feeling the effects of age, only accentuated by his former, hard-living lifestyle.
 He noted in his autobiography that he was the oldest participant at the opening ceremony of the 1959 USSR Championship in Tbilisi.
 But his legendary win against Bronstein with the white pieces must have offered him some consolation.

 In 1961, he finished second at the Chigorin Memorial Tournament at Rostov on Don, behind only Mark Taimanov.
 In the same year, Nezhmetdinov would then try to win the prestigious RSFSR Championship at Omsk for a record sixth time.
 Here, things got off to a rocky start, and Nezhmetdinov finally found himself in a group of five, tied for second place, behind Lev Polugaevsky.
 A clear second had to be chosen since the top two players would get a chance to play in the next USSR Championship.
 Nezhmetdinov triumphed, winning the tie-break and finishing ahead of Vladimir Antoshin and Anatoly Lein.
 And with that, Nezhmetdinov qualified to participate at the 29th USSR Championship in Baku later the same year.
 Unfortunately in that tournament, Nezhmetdinov only finished in 19th place; but won many notable games.

-Final Years (1961-1974)
+Final years (1961–1974)

-The next decade marked a particularly uninteresting period of Nezhmetdinov's life.
-In 1961, he competed in his fifth USSR championship at Kharkov.
+During the 1960's onwards - Nezhmetdinov gradually shifted his focus from tournament play to chess coaching.
+He coached Russian Federation Junior team where his students included Anatoly Karpov.
+In 1967, he competed in his fifth USSR championship at Kharkov.
 The competition was diluted, as over 120 players were invited in a bid to celebrate the 50th anniversary of the October Revolution.
 Nezhmetdinov still only finished in 27th place, a position he shared with 14 other players.
-His next tournament, almost 12 years later, was the 1973 Latvian Open at Daugavpils.
+His next major tournament, almost 6 years later, was the 1973 Latvian Open at Daugavpils.
 However he fell ill during the tournament and was unable to finish his last game.
 He finished in third place.

 In his last few years, he coached the Kazan Chess team at the Old City Chess Club and regularly gave simultaneous exhibitions in his hometown.
 He was said to be an approachable and joyful man, who was always ready to discuss anything under the sun; especially chess.
 Nezhmetdinov passed on in the summer of 1974.

-Developments in his Checkers career
+Developments in his checkers career

 In 1949, the Russian Checkers Semifinals were held in Kazan.
 Nezhmetdinov attended as a spectator, but when one of the participants failed to show up, Nezhmetdinov agreed to substitute for him even though he had not played checkers for 15 years.
 He won every game, qualifying him for the finals, which were to be held immediately after a chess tournament in which he was also participating.
 He won the tournament and immediately thereafter placed second in the Russian Checkers Championship.